Historic Clinton, TN & the Antique Trail

 Crunch Time

 There are a few restaurants and cafes downtown, but I have not had much luck catching them during open hours.
-E. Claire’s Coffee House is the new kid on the block, just recently opening on Valentine’s Day of 2019.
+E. Claire’s Coffee House is the new kid on the block, having opened on Valentine’s Day of 2019.

 65305643_10157547119563885_3224778831587966976_n